-Revenue increased 13% in 2011 from 2010 due to improvement across all lines of business.
+Revenue increased 12% in 2011 from 2010 due to improvement across all lines of business.
 The effects of foreign currency fluctuations had a 3% favorable impact on revenue.
-For the year ended December 31, 2011, our product revenue increased 14% and services revenue increased 12% compared to the year ended December 31, 2010.
-The increase in our product revenue was due to increases in sales volumes in the financial services and retail industries in the North America, Brazil/India/China/Middle East Africa (BICMEA) and Caribbean and Latin America (CLA) theaters coupled with revenue growth of the entertainment business as well as incremental revenues generated in the hospitality and specialty retail industries following the acquisition of Radiant on August 24, 2011.
+For the year ended December 31, 2011, our product revenue increased 13% and services revenue increased 12% compared to the year ended December 31, 2010.
+The increase in our product revenue was due to increases in sales volumes in the financial services and retail industries in the North America, Brazil/India/China/Middle East Africa (BICMEA) and Caribbean and Latin America (CLA) theaters coupled with incremental revenues generated in the hospitality and specialty retail industries following the acquisition of Radiant on August 24, 2011.
 The increase in our services revenue was primarily attributable to increases in professional and installation services and maintenance services in the financial services and retail industries in the North America, Europe, BICMEA and South Asia Pacific theaters.
 The acquisition of Radiant also led to an incremental increase in services revenue in the North America theater.